pauljeter/pauljeter-astro/src/content/blog/bem-for-maintainable-css.md

 ## Final Thoughts

-While BEM isn’t a universal solution to every CSS problem, it is a powerful methodology for creating scalable, maintainable, and collaborative front-end code.
+While BEM isn't a universal solution to every CSS problem, it is a powerful methodology for creating scalable, maintainable, and collaborative front-end code.
 It establishes clear boundaries, consistent naming conventions, and reduces the risk of unwanted side-effects, all of which help your projects remain robust and adaptable over time.

 Adopting BEM or a similar structured methodology is about creating shared expectations and "social contracts" within your team, ensuring your codebase can gracefully evolve.